 Remind yourself of the great job you’re doing.
 How more than likely you need to either push out your timeline or seek out new knowledge.

-Either way, there is no failing as long as you keep trying and learning as you go.
+Either way, there is no failure as long as you keep trying and learning as you go.

 To close out this post, I’ll end with one of my favorite overcoming adversity quotes: